aalemayhu/xdp-playground/Challenge.md

   This program must be placed in the directory `public/pages/7/`.
 The directory name has to match the HTML file so it gets loaded properly.
 You also have to include a Makefile which produces the test program `test_run`.
 You can use the template at `public/pages/TEMPLATE.Makefile`.
-The BPF program you are loading should have the same name as the challenge e.g.
-  `bpf_prog_load("7.o", ...)`.
+There are no limitiations on the program name or object file as long as the `test_run` is the one handling it.
+However there are some restrictions on output, if the user writes a program which passes your checks you need to print out `verdict=pass;` or `verdict=fail` for invalid input.
+You should also print out useful debug output before the verdict.
+  Messages to the user need to be in brackets, for example `[The message to the user]`.

 If you have done the above correctly you should end up with something like

     public/pages/
     ├── 7
     │   ├── Makefile
+    │   ├── xdp.c
     │   └── test_run.c
     └── 7.html